-Working as a Child Protective Specialist is a great opportunity if you are a recent college graduate or a seasoned professional.
+Working as a Child Protective Specialist (CPS) is a great opportunity if you are a recent college graduate or a seasoned professional.
 Extensive training, coaching and professional development is available.
-A career path incudes advancement to supervisory and managerial positions.
 We offer a robust benefit package and support continuing education through a number of scholarship opportunities.

 Child Protective Specialists (CPS) respond directly to reports of child abuse and/or neglect.
 Using investigatory and social work skills, they engage and partner with families and community resources to ensure the safety and well-being of children throughout New York City.

 The starting salary for a Child Protective Specialist Level I is $55,463.
 After successful completion of 6 months of service, you are automatically promoted to Child Protective Specialist Level II, with a base salary increase of $60,236.
 Upon successful completion of 18 months in this position, the base salary increases to $64,232 with a salary range up to $91,071.
 In addition to the base salary increases, there are longevity differentials, and the potential for overtime earnings and a night differential for certain assignments.

 The Public Service Loan Forgiveness program forgives the remaining balance on a borrower's direct loans after they have made 120 qualifying monthly payments (10 years) under a qualifying repayment plan while working full-time for a qualifying employer in a public service job.

 The Mayor's Graduate Scholarship Program is an opportunity for full-time New York City government employees with undergraduate degrees to pursue advanced degrees at local colleges/universities.